 - Again, when Jesus says, "This is my body," and "whoever eats my flesh and drinks my blood has eternal life," Catholics interpret this literally.
 The Eucharist is His body; it is truly His flesh and blood, though it does not appear to be.
 But most Protestants say that it remains only bread and wine (or grape juice) and that, once again, we should not take Jesus' words literally.

-...It seemed to me that Catholic theology usually allowed the Bible to simply mean what it says, without the complicated exegesis and linguistic gyrations that were sometimes necessary to make it support my beliefs.
+...It seemed that Catholic theology allows the Bible to simply mean what it says, without the complicated exegesis and linguistic gyrations that were sometimes necessary to make it support my beliefs.
 (From Gary Hoge)

 Catholics do believe what the Bible says.